Picture of waste pile.

 Subarea Västervik

-The Västervik subproject includes known occurrences of critical raw materials, such as the rare earth element deposit at Olserum and the cobalt-rich sulphide ores at Gladhammar.
+The Västervik subproject includes known occurrences of critical raw materials, such as the rare earth element mineralisations at Olserum and the cobalt-rich sulphide ores at Gladhammar.
 However, most of the area’s mineralisations are yet to be sampled and analysed using modern methods.
 A key objective of this project is to understand the formation processes and timing of these mineralisations during the area’s almost two billion years long geological history.
 Such knowledge could provide valuable insights to guide future exploration in the area.

 A vein of biotite, magnetite, fluorapatite and xenotime-(Y) in a strongly foliated granite.
 Olserum.
 Photo: Stefan Andersson.